OSUOSC/website/README.md

 2. Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-feature`) and describe the feature or fix.
 3. Open a pull request on GitHub.

-Theme documentation and demo pages can be found in the [`/docs`](docs) if submitting improvements, typo corrections, etc.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.